-Stories are woven through our curriculum, through the studying of key texts through English lessons; daily story time; and stories shared in all curriculum areas.
-For each subject area, leaders have sourced key texts to support learning, meaning all subject areas are supported by key stories.
+Stories are woven through our curriculum, through the studying of key texts in English lessons; the shared experience of daily story time; and the use of texts to support learning in all curriculum subjects.
+For each subject area, leaders have sourced specific texts to support learning, meaning all subject areas are supported by key stories.

 Our Wonderful Learners

 The Throckley Primary School OWLs are embedded through the curriculum from Nursery through to Year 6.
-As children develop, they are encouraged to consider which learning behaviour matches a given task.
+As children develop, they are encouraged to consider which learning behaviour would help them to be successful in a given task.
 OWLs are used to support and extend children’s thinking skills – they can be found in classroom environments, in children’s books and on learning resources.